maxsitt/insect-detect-docs/docs/software/pisetup.md

 ![Raspberry Pi Imager Start settings](assets/images/raspberrypi_imager_start_settings.png){ width="600" }

-- Set the hostname, e.g. to the default *raspberrypi*.
-If you will be deploying multiple Raspberry Pis, individual hostnames may be a good idea.
+- Set the hostname, e.g. to the default `raspberrypi`.
+If you will be deploying multiple Raspberry Pis, you should give each a unique hostname.
 - Enable SSH with public-key authentication.
 - Set the username and password.
-It is recommended to keep the default **pi** as username.
+It is recommended to keep the default `pi` as username.
-- Enter your local WiFi SSID and password, to be able to connect to the Pi via SSH immediately after the first boot.
+- If not already filled out, enter your local WiFi SSID and password, to be able to connect to the Pi via SSH immediately after the first boot.
 Don't forget to select the correct Wireless LAN country in the dropdown menu below.
-- Set the locale settings to your time zone and keyboard layout, then hit SAVE.
+- Set the locale settings to your time zone and keyboard layout, then hit **SAVE**.

 ![Raspberry Pi Imager settings](assets/images/raspberrypi_imager_settings.png){ width="600" }